jenskutilek/quarantine-fonts/README.md

 type designers, as this really is raw material that needs to be refined and developed before it can be useful for type users.

-If you are searching for more advanced typefaces, check these out:
+If you are searching for the more advanced typefaces among these, check out:

 * Conta: Another coding font.
 Monospaced and proportional variants, italics.
 * Grotesk 812: A condensed grotesque typeface.